xavierjimenezp/shapepipe_photoz/README.md

 The `photoz.py` python file takes the following arguments.
 The function can be executed without arguments in which case the default parameters will be used:

- - `--nodes or -n`: `(int)` number of cores to be used.
+ - `--nodes or -n`: `(optinal, int)` number of cores to be used.
 Defaults to 1.
 > **Note**: only `--make` and `--learning` can use more than one core
- - `--survey or -s`: `(str)` survey name.
+ - `--survey or -s`: `(optinal, str)` survey name.
 Either 'unions', 'ps3pi_cfis' or other.
 If other,  preprocessing functions won't be available.
 Defaults to 'none'.
- - `--input or -i`: `(str)` input file name for parameters file.
+ - `--input or -i`: `(optinal, str)` input file name for parameters file.
 Defaults to params.

 ### Preprocessing

-- `--clean or -c`: `(bool)` if True, will create temporary directories and remove all the files within.
+- `--clean or -c`: `(optinal, bool)` if True, will create temporary directories and remove all the files within.
 Will also create output directories.
 Defaults to False.
-- `--make or -m`: `(bool)` if True, will create individual .csv files for each tile within paste_cat_runner.
+- `--make or -m`: `(optinal, bool)` if True, will create individual .csv files for each tile within paste_cat_runner.
 Defaults to False.
-- `--join or -j`: `(bool)` if True, will merge the individual .csv files created by `--make`.
+- `--join or -j`: `(optinal, bool)` if True, will merge the individual .csv files created by `--make`.
 Files will be saved in /output/SURVNAME/files/ where SURVNAME is either 'unions' or 'ps3pi_cfis'.
+Defaults to False.
-- `--plot or -p`: `(bool)` if True, will generate plots in /output/SURVNAME/figures/ where SURVNAME is either 'unions' or 'ps3pi_cfis'.
+- `--plot or -p`: `(optinal, bool)` if True, will generate plots in /output/SURVNAME/figures/ where SURVNAME is either 'unions' or 'ps3pi_cfis'.
+Defaults to False.

 ### Machine learning

- - `--algorithm or -a`: `(str)` MLM algorithm (see **Terminology** for options).
+ - `--algorithm or -a`: `(optinal, str)` MLM algorithm (see **Terminology** for options).
 Use BEST if you want to try them all and output the best one.
 Defaults to SVR.
- - `--learning or -l`: `(bool)` if True, will compute **photo-z** using the MLM algorithm specified with `--algorithm`.
+ - `--learning or -l`: `(optinal, bool)` if True, will compute **photo-z** using the MLM algorithm specified with `--algorithm`.
 Default hyperparameters will be used.
 Defaults to False.
- - `--optimize or -o`: `(bool)` if True, will use a predefined hyperparameter grid to optimize the MLM algorithm with HyperOpt.
+ - `--optimize or -o`: `(optinal, bool)` if True, will use a predefined hyperparameter grid to optimize the MLM algorithm with HyperOpt.
 This functionality may be very time expensive.
 Recommended value for max_evals in params.py is 200.
 Defaults to False.

 >**Note**: `--optimize` currently only supports RF, SVR and XGB (ANN is under development and the other MLM should be available soon)